In response to the coronavirus (COVID-19), we have captured some of your most frequently asked questions for care providers and staff across Wales.

 What COVID-19 notifications are required by CIW?

 Please use CIW Online to notify us and report as you would any infectious disease.
 If your childcare and play service (including childminders) is now closed please inform us, the relevant notification can be found under “Leadership and Management” on CIW Online.
+You must also notify Public Health Wales.

 Can family members or volunteers help to provide care?